MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Main

 A separate line of work in computer graphics \cite{Peng2018-di}, robotics \cite{Merel2018-my} and trajectory forecasting \cite{Eyjolfsdottir2016-ua} devised approaches that use deep reinforcement learning (DRL) to train neural controllers capable of producing motor commands that mimic reference kinematic trajectories, a task commonly referred to as ``motion imitation''.
 Building on this idea, a recent system called MIMIC \cite{Aldarondo2024-nc} demonstrated that motion imitation can be successfully applied to a rat body model.
-However, because MIMIC was not well supported as open-source software and sufficient parallelization of its physics environments requires access to high-performance computing clusters with substantial CPU capacity, the system's accessibility was substantially constrained.
-To address these deficits, we develop \textbf{MIMIC-MJX}, an open-source framework that builds on this motion imitation approach, aiming to democratize neuromechanical behavioral emulation from kinematics.
-MIMIC-MJX generalizes MIMIC's approach to body models from different species (including muscle-based actuation) and greatly simplifies its deployment by leveraging MuJoCo XLA (MJX) \cite{MuJoCo-XLA-AuthorsUnknown-il} for massively parallel physics simulation on a single GPU, alongside ANN training.
+However, because MIMIC was not fully released as open-source software and sufficient physics simulation throughput requires access to high-performance computing clusters with substantial CPU capacity, the system's accessibility was substantially constrained.
+To address these deficits, we develop MIMIC-MJX, an open-source framework that builds on this motion imitation approach, aiming to democratize neuromechanical behavioral emulation from kinematics.
+MIMIC-MJX generalizes MIMIC's approach to body models of different species (including muscle-based actuation) and greatly simplifies its deployment by leveraging MuJoCo XLA (MJX) \cite{MuJoCo-XLA-AuthorsUnknown-il} for massively parallel physics simulation on a single GPU alongside ANN training.
+A comparison of MIMIC-MJX with representative musculoskeletal simulation, neuromechanical simulation, and robot-learning frameworks is provided in \hyperref[supptable:framework-comparison]{Supplementary Table~\ref*{supptable:framework-comparison}}.